Impact of bombs from World War II felt at the edge of space

 Print version

-This is a kids' version of the EGU article: 'Impact of WWII bombing raids felt at edge of space'.
+This is a kids' version of the EGU article: 'Impact of bombs from World War II felt at the edge of space'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Lê Binh San Pham (Communication Officer, Royal Observatory of Belgium, Belgium) and Arianna Piccialli (Belgian Institute for Space Aeronomy, Belgium), and for educational content by Phil Smith (Teacher Scientist Network, UK).

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.